eric2323223/jekyll-now/drafts/GPT.md

 ## GPT简介
 ### LM is all you need
+#### LM works with all types of finetune tasks
+The most substantial upgrade that OpenAI GPT proposed is to get rid of the task-specific model and use the pre-trained language model directly!
 -   Language modeling is a very difficult task, even for humans.
 -   Language models are expected to compress any possible context into a vector that generalizes over possible completions.
 	 -   “They walked down the street to ???”